imtiaz-cybersec/imtiaz-cybersec/README.md

- [I am a full-time Security engineering student] I care about engineering security that works when it matters most!
+ **`I am a full-time Security engineering student `** ,

+> " I care about engineering security that works when it matters most! "

-## Objective
+## Career Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+While exploring digital architecture, networks, and emerging AI systems, I observed that rapid technological evolution often leaves security gaps behind.
+This realization activated my engineering mindset to focus on identifying vulnerabilities, understanding threats, and practicing defense-driven engineering, with the goal of transitioning into a Junior Security Engineer role.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|